 - Clopidogrel is at least as effective as aspirin in patients with PAD and has a better side-effect profile.
 The small benefits of combining clopidogrel and aspirin do not justify its recommendation in patients with LEAD, due to an increased bleeding risk.

-- Naftidrofuryl oxalate is recommended by the National Institute for Health and Care Excellence (NICE) as an option for the treatment of intermittent claudication in people with PAD for whom vasodilator therapy is considered appropriate.
+- Naftidrofuryl oxalate is recommended by NICE as an option for the treatment of intermittent claudication in people with PAD for whom vasodilator therapy is considered appropriate.

 - Cilostazol, pentoxifylline and inositol nicotinate are not recommended for the treatment of intermittent claudication in people with PAD.
 However, cilostazol has been shown to be of benefit in improving walking distance in people with intermittent claudication.